 (Related: Singapore Airlines May Become the First Fully Vaccinated Airline in the World)

-Only one approved coronavirus vaccine available, more to come
+Three approved coronavirus vaccines available in Singapore, more to come

-The country has received only one Covid-19 vaccine for use here, in several shipments, by American pharmaceutical company Pfizer and its German partner BioNTech.
+The country first received only one Covid-19 vaccine for use here, in several shipments, by American pharmaceutical company Pfizer and its German partner BioNTech.

 How safe is it?

 According to MOH, HSA has assessed that the Pfizer-BioNTech and Moderna Covid-19 vaccines meet safety and efficacy standards.
 HSA has authorised their use locally under the Pandemic Special Access Route (PSAR) which facilitates early access to vaccines and medicines during a pandemic, such as Covid-19.

 This is supported by the Expert Committee on Covid-19 vaccination which has also reviewed the clinical data on Pfizer BioNTech and Moderna Covid-19 vaccines.
 Only vaccines deemed suitable for use in target population subgroups, and where overall benefits outweigh the known risks, are recommended for use by the Expert Committee.

 There are 40 vaccination centres that have been set up around the island.
 PM Lee had said the country’s 40 vaccination centres islandwide are running smoothly, but the constraint is vaccine supply.
 However, the authorities have received confirmation of faster vaccine deliveries over the next two months.

 To locate the nearest vaccination centre to you, visit this website.

 There have been several common side-effects reported thus far, including fever, redness and swelling at the injection spot.
 These are expected as part of the body’s natural response towards building immunity against Covid-19.